 \subsection{Iterative Bayesian Belief Update of MAD}

-Motivated by recent research about LLMs as implicit Bayesian inference process \cite{jayasekera2025variational, xie2021explanation, choi2025debate}, we formalize agent $i$'s response generation as a hierarchical sampling process to isolate the latent beliefs $\varphi_{i}$ from the observed text responses $y_{i,t}$.
-Latent belief variable $\varphi_{i}$ represents the agent's \textit{implicit} belief about the given problem $x$ over the potential math problems solution space given the debate context $c_{i,t}$.
-This can reflect the agent's current knowledge-based understanding of the problem, such as mathematical theorems, analytical methods, and problem-solving logic.
-The observed text response $y_{i,t}$ is then obtained by autoregressive sampling in the vocabulary space by the LLM $\pi_{\theta_i}$, which can be considered as being driven by the latent belief $\varphi_{i}$ as $y_{i,t} \sim p(y \mid \varphi_{i})$.
-Since the LLM parameters $\theta_i$ is frozen in MAD and can be omitted in the notations, the posterior predictive distribution over responses is obtained by marginalizing out the latent belief as
+Motivated by recent research about LLMs as implicit Bayesian inference process \cite{jayasekera2025variational, xie2021explanation, choi2025debate}, we formalize agent $i$'s response generation as a hierarchical sampling process to isolate the latent beliefs $\varphi_{i,t}$ from the observed text responses $y_{i,t}$.
+The latent belief variable $\varphi_{i,t}$ denotes the agent's implicit distribution over solution hypotheses, including relevant theorems, intermediate reasoning plans, and candidate final answers given the debate context $c_{i,t}$\footnote{For notational simplicity, the turn index $t$ in $\varphi_{i,t}$ is omitted hereafter when clear from the context.}.
+This can reflect the agent's current understanding of the problem, such as mathematical theorems, analytical methods, and problem-solving logic.
+The observed text response $y_{i,t}$ is then obtained by autoregressive sampling in the vocabulary space by the LLM, which can be considered as being driven by the latent belief $\varphi_{i}$ as $y_{i,t} \sim p(y \mid \varphi_{i})$.
+Since the LLM parameters $\theta_i$ is frozen in the inference time of MAD, the posterior predictive distribution over responses is obtained by marginalizing out the latent belief as

-Therefore, the process of updating responses through multiple rounds of debate in MAD can be understood as an iterative Bayesian belief update process.
+Therefore, the process of updating responses through multiple rounds of debate in MAD can be conceptually understood as an iterative Bayesian belief update process.
 By adding additional reference solutions to change the context $c_{i,t}$ between rounds, the agent's latent belief $p(\varphi_{i}\mid x,c_{i,t})$ is implicitly updated, which in turn changes the posterior prediction distribution $p(y_{i,t}\mid x,c_{i,t})$ and may change the final answer.
 For example, compared with the first turn initial responses $y_{i,0}$, the updated belief at turn $t$ can be modeled as the Bayesian update over the latent variable as

 where $p(c_{i,t}\mid \varphi_{i},x)$ represents the implicit likelihood of the peer agents' reference solutions given the agent's latent belief state under context $c_{i,t}$.
 Intuitively, the effective debate contexts can shift the agent's posterior belief towards the ground truth and thus improve the predictive accuracy with better posterior $p(y_{i,t}\mid x,c_{i,t})$.